obeme2228/NSFW-Ransomware/README.md

 ## About

 **NSFW-Ransomware** is a proof-of-concept (PoC) project that simulates advanced fileless ransomware and command-and-control (C2) techniques on Windows 10/11.
-It demonstrates the abuse of trusted Windows system components ("Living Off the Land Binaries" or LOLBins) to execute ransomware operations entirely in memory, with minimal or no disk footprint.
+It demonstrates how trusted Windows binaries can be abused for stealthy, hard-to-detect attacks.

-**Primary Objectives:**
+### Primary Objectives

 - Enable cybersecurity professionals and students to study fileless ransomware behaviors.
 - Support blue team training, threat hunting, and detection engineering.
-- Demonstrate how attackers can abuse built-in Windows binaries for stealthy, hard-to-detect attacks.
+- Demonstrate abuse of built-in Windows binaries for stealth operations.

 ---

 ## Features

-- **Fileless execution:** Simulates ransomware operations using PowerShell, LOLBins, and in-memory payloads.
+- **Fileless execution:** Simulates ransomware using PowerShell, LOLBins, and in-memory payloads.
-- **Privilege escalation & credential access:** Demonstrates exploitation with no reliance on custom binaries on disk.
+- **Privilege escalation & credential access:** Demonstrates exploitation without custom binaries on disk.
-- **Lateral movement & impact:** Simulates propagation and destructive actions using only native tools.
+- **Lateral movement & impact:** Simulates spreading and destructive actions using native tools only.
 - **Detection bypass:** Designed to evade traditional endpoint protection by avoiding disk writes.
 - **Detection research:** Provides blue teams with realistic attack scenarios for defensive testing.